 As much as I’d love to spend hours on end at Whole Foods–let’s face it, that’s not very practical for anyone’s budget.
-Unless, of course, you’re rather wealthy.
-In which case, this post may not be of any use to you!
 I’m sharing with you some of my favorite ideas on how to eat healthy (or healthier) on a limited budget.

 - Try to find a local farmer’s market that sells fresh and cheap produce.
 Buying all organic from your nearby supermarket may be convenient, but it usually isn’t budget-friendly.
 I have come home with massive hauls from the farmer’s market and spend a fraction of what I would have at ShopRite or Stop and Shop.

 - If at all possible, try growing your own garden!
 It’s a fun way to really see how nature gives back to people when you give plants the love they need.
 A little soil, sunshine, water and fresh air can produce a bountiful harvest.
 Then you won’t even need to go to the farmer’s market!

 - Mix your fresh produce with pantry staples that are usually inexpensive.
 Putting together a dinner that has brown rice and stir-fry vegetables with any protein (think: chicken, shrimp, steak) can be delicious and easy on your budget.

 - Try making things from scratch instead of picking pre-processed items at the grocery store.
 I’m not saying you have to make your own pasta or homemade bread if this doesn’t fit in to your schedule, choose your battles wisely.
 However, freshly baked homemade bread is SO much better than store bought bread.
 It makes the house smell like a bakery, too!
 Things like homemade basil pesto and homemade frozen yogurt are a few things that might make you forget you ever loved expensive Italian restaurants or quaint little frozen yogurt shops.